Jake Paul: Entertainment career

-2013–2016: Vine, YouTube and Bizaardvark
+2013–2016: Vine, YouTube, and Bizaardvark

 Paul began his career in September 2013 posting videos on Vine.
 By the time Vine was discontinued by Twitter Inc., Paul had amassed 5.3 million followers and 2 billion views on the app.
 Paul launched his YouTube channel on May 15, 2014.
-His channel is known for pranks, controversies, and his hip hop music.
+His channel became known for pranks, controversies, and his hip hop music.

-After gaining acclaim on Vine and YouTube, Paul was hired onto the set of the Disney Channel series Bizaardvark, playing a character who accepted dare requests that he would then perform.
+After gaining acclaim on Vine and YouTube, Paul joined the cast of the Disney Channel series Bizaardvark, playing a character called "Dirk Mann" who accepted dare requests to perform.
 On July 22, 2017, during the middle of filming the second season of Bizaardvark, the Disney Channel announced that Paul would be leaving the series.
-The announcement followed a news report from KTLA about public complaints from Paul's neighbors regarding the noise generated by Paul's pranks, parties, fire hazards and the large crowds of Paul's fans congregating in their neighborhood.
-Paul later confirmed the news on his Twitter page, saying he would now focus more on his personal brand, his YouTube channel, his business ventures, and more adult acting roles.
-Paul later revealed in an interview with The Hollywood Reporter that he was actually fired from Bizaardvark by Disney, which wanted to expedite the process of weaning him off the show due to the KTLA segment.
+The announcement followed a news report from KTLA about public complaints from Paul's neighbors regarding the noise generated by Paul's pranks, parties, hazards and large crowds of fans congregating in their neighborhood.
+Paul confirmed the news on his Twitter page, saying he would now focus more on his personal brand, YouTube channel, business ventures, and more mature acting roles.
+Paul later claimed in an interview with The Hollywood Reporter that he was actually fired from Bizaardvark by Disney, who wanted to remove him from the show quickly, due to the controversy created from the KTLA article.
+The Hollywood Report claims that "For Disney, the KTLA news segment was the final straw".

-2017–2018: Music and Team 10
+2017–2019: Music, business, and Team 10

 Paul launched entertainment collective Team 10 in 2016.
-On January 17, 2017, his 20th birthday, it was reported that he had launched media company TeamDom with $1 million in financing to create an influencer marketing management and creative agency around teen entertainment.
+On January 17, 2017, his 20th birthday, it was reported that he had launched media company TeamDom with $1 million in funding to create an influencer marketing management and creative agency around teen entertainment.
 Investors included Danhua Capital, Horizons Alpha, Vayner Capital, Sound Ventures & A-Grade Investments and Adam Zeplain.